ojaksch/MiSTer_tty2tft/doc/README.md

 Call for help first.

 - Copy the **content** of *SD_card_content* to a reliable FAT32 formatted SD card <32GB.
 While beeing there you can fill up the subdirectorys with your own content.
-The file **wifi.txt** is a five-liner text file containing your WiFi credentials (SSID and password, URL of a picture server for online picture access (set to 127.0.0.1 = disabled), a WiFi timeout and a WiFi country code.
-Only needed if you want to use WiFi, otherwise leave it as it is.
-When editing, use an editor capable of Linux linebreaks, like notepad++ (Windows).
+The file **wifi.txt** file contains some important settings only needed if you want to use WiFi, otherwise leave it as it is.
+When editing, use an editor capable of Linux linebreaks, like notepad++ (Windows).:
+  - 1st line: WiFi SSID
+  - 2nd line: WiFi Password
+  - 3rd line: URL of a picture server for online picture access (set to 127.0.0.1 = disabled)
+  - 4th line: WiFi timeout
+  - 5th line: WiFi country code
+  - 6th line: Opening screen (ORG for my version, OWN for *your* design
+  - 7th line: Display orientation (1 is normal, 3 rotated by 180°)
+  - 8th line: Divisor for screen's X-resolution/axis to swipe
+  - 9th line: Divisor for screen's Y-resolution/axis to swipe

 - Open a ssh-shell to your MiSTer or open a console at MiSTer and logon.